Symphony No. 2 (Hanson): Recordings

 Hanson himself conducted the Eastman-Rochester Orchestra in a 1939 RCA Victor recording of the symphony.
 Then, in 1958, he made a stereo recording with the same orchestra of the symphony for Mercury Records, which was later reissued on CD and has remained in catalogues for many years.

-Hanson's Second Symphony is one of the most prolific twentieth century American symphonies on record, with other recordings including by the National Philharmonic Orchestra conducted by Charles Gerhardt (RCA, then Chesky), the Seattle Symphony under Gerard Schwarz (Delos, then Naxos), the Saint Louis Symphony Orchestra conducted by Leonard Slatkin (EMI), the Cincinnati Pops Orchestra under Erich Kunzel and the Jena Philharmonic Orchestra under David Montgomery (Arte Nova), and a third recording by the composer, conducting the Mormon Youth Symphony Orchestra and recorded at the Salt Lake Tabernacle, Utah in 1972 (Citadel Records).
+Hanson's Second Symphony is one of the most-recorded twentieth century American symphonies, being also recorded by the National Philharmonic Orchestra conducted by Charles Gerhardt (RCA, then Chesky), the Seattle Symphony under Gerard Schwarz (Delos, then Naxos), the Saint Louis Symphony Orchestra conducted by Leonard Slatkin (EMI), the Cincinnati Pops Orchestra under Erich Kunzel and the Jena Philharmonic Orchestra under David Montgomery (Arte Nova), and a third recording by the composer, conducting the Mormon Youth Symphony Orchestra and recorded at the Salt Lake Tabernacle, Utah in 1972 (Citadel Records).
 Hanson also included an extended version of the symphony's main theme (heard in the first and last movements) in a recording with the World Youth Symphony, made at a concert at Interlochen, Michigan in 1977 (Citadel).

-The symphony had the distinction of being one of the very few American works that Arturo Toscanini conducted when he was music director of the New York Philharmonic Orchestra; however, Toscanini did not record the music, even during the many years he led the NBC Symphony Orchestra.
+The symphony is one of the very few American works that Arturo Toscanini conducted when he was music director of the New York Philharmonic Orchestra; however, Toscanini did not record the music, even during the many years he led the NBC Symphony Orchestra.